-The Pheby Food Concepts group is a restaurant management group that was established in 2008, in Chester.
+The Pheby Food Concepts group is a restaurant management group established in 2008, in Chester.
 We started with the brand Wok and Go and now have 16 stores in the UK and two in Portugal.
-We have now opened Dough Dough in Chester, this will be out first Artisan Pizza restaurant.
+We have now opened Dough Dough in Chester, our first Artisan Pizza restaurant.
 In addition to our stores, we have 7 virtual concept brands that cover Mexican, Asian and American cuisine.

 The Learning Experience:

 I attended the Directors Development Programme in June with tutors Tim Evans, Stuart McCombe and Matt Eld.
-I found all the tutors to be highly engaging and very knowledgeable, each session I learnt something new to take back to my team.
-An added bonus was the group discussions, during these discussions we would talk about our issues, solutions and ideas around the topic of conversation.
+I found them all to be highly engaging and very knowledgeable.
+In each session I learnt something new to take back to my team.
+An added bonus was the group discussions, during which we would talk about our issues, solutions and ideas around the topic of conversation.
 These discussions were very beneficial and I feel like I learnt a lot from them.